dinhhuy258/notes/README.md

-The repository for sharing the knowledge of computer science
+This is the repository take note the knowledge of computer science